 Copyrighted works used to train AI

-A linked hot topic is the kind of protection which can be enjoyed by the author of copyrighted works used to feed the AI-machine learning system.
+A linked hot topic is which protection can enjoy the author of copyrighted works used to feed the AI-machine learning system.
 The use of copyrighted works for text and data mining purposes was addressed by the European Union in Directive 2019/790 (the “Copyright Directive”).
 Article 3(1) of the Copyright Directive allows research organizations and cultural heritage institutions to use reproduction and extraction to perform text and data mining of works and other subject matter to which they have lawful access for the purposes of scientific research.
 Article 4 provides an exception for reproduction and extraction of lawfully accessible works and other subject matter for the purposes of text and data mining, regardless the qualification of the data miner, on the condition that the use of the works and other subject matter has not been expressly reserved by their rightsholders in an appropriate manner, such as via machine-readable means in the case of content made publicly available online.

-Given the above, the rightsholder’s exclusive rights constitute a limit on free exploitation of copyrighted works for feeding machine learning systems only when the rightsholder properly reserves his rights.
+Given the above, the rightsholder’s exclusive rights constitute a limit on free exploitation of copyrighted works for feeding machine learning systems only when the rightsholder properly reserves their rights.
 It will be interesting to see how the Italian legislature implements the passage on “appropriate manner” for the rightsholder to reserve rights, meaning whether it opts to leave it up to rightsholders to choose the best disclosure tools or suggests metadata or alternative automated tools as the German legislature did in implementing the Copyright Directive in order to prevent uncertainty.